-Sustainable development is becoming a topic of discussion in the IT industry due to the software industry’s growing carbon footprint and increasing social responsibility, among other things.
-Many business and social functions are becoming more dependent on software, which overall increases the industry’s ethical responsibility.
+Sustainable development is becoming a topic of discussion in the IT industry due to the software industry’s growing carbon footprint and the increasing social responsibility, among other things.
+Many business and social functions are becoming more dependent on software, which increases the industry’s ethical responsibility overall.

 In general, sustainable development refers to meeting the economic, environmental and social needs of the present, without the future generations having to compromise on their own needs.
 The requirements for sustainable development will be examined in the following areas (Goodland, 2002):

 - Ecological sustainability (The climate impact of digitalisation is huge)

 - Financial sustainability(What solutions are financially sustainable and cost-effective for customers)

 - Social sustainability(What impact does IT solutions have on society)

 - Human sustainability(Continuing life-long development and wellbeing of the individual)

 However, researchers (Penzenstadler & Femmer, 2013) believe that these four areas do not provide an opportunity to look at software development in terms of the sustainability of technical systems.
 That’s why they’ve added a fifth area to study software development and the IT industry:

 - Technical sustainability (Long-term use of systems and ability to develop them in accordance with changing circumstances and requirements)

 Software development is, therefore, sustainable when the negative direct and indirect effects of software development and use on the economy, people, society and the environment are minimal and when long-term use and development of software in accordance with changing circumstances and requirements is possible.